Belarus protests: Police fire water cannons, detain Minsk demonstrators | DW | 04.10.2020

 The Belarusian journalists' association said at least three media representatives were taken into custody by police.
 Belarus withdrew accreditation of all foreign reporters on Friday.

-Observers in Minsk reported to Germany's DPA news agency that mobile internet had been turned off to prevent protesters from organizing routes through the city, and subway stations were closed to prevent access to the city center.
+Observers in Minsk reported to Germany's DPA news agency that mobile internet had been turned off to prevent protesters from organizing routes through the city and that subway stations were closed to prevent access to the city center.

 Notable opposition figures behind bars include blogger Sergei Tikhanovsky, who was not allowed to run for president, and opposition leader Maria Kolesnikova, who destroyed her passport during an attempted forced deportation to Ukraine.